 Our vision is that everyone has enough money, meaning and friends to thrive

 Circles® is a nationally-known, proven, and innovative way of connecting people across socioeconomic lines to move people & families out of poverty.
 The Circles® approach empowers motivated low-income participants to permanently move out of poverty while also providing an opportunity for community members to take collective action to resolve systemic barriers that interfere with low-income individuals attaining economic stability.

 Circles USA data show a clear correlation between the amount of time a participant spends actively engaged in the Circles program and increased stability over time.
 On average, Circle’s USA reports that participants earn 75% more after 18 months in the Circles program.
 In addition to improved income levels, broader indicators of sustainable stability, such as transportation, home ownership and emotional support, also show improvement.
 The full Circles USA Impact Report is available here:

 Our society has been successful at creating programs that manage poverty, but this approach is about the longer term, harder work of moving people out of poverty.

-Richmond’s adult poverty rate is more than twice the national average at 23.2%.
-Worse, the poverty rate for Richmonders under age 18 is 28.7%.
-To give you an idea of how much (or little) that is, the official poverty line for a family of four is $26,500 per year or less.
-Some members of our community live on $10,000 per year or less!
+Richmond’s adult poverty rate is above the national average (12.8%) at 19.8%.
+Worse, the poverty rate for Richmonders under age 18 is 33.7%, which is higher than it has been in the past few years.
+To give you an idea of how much (or little) that is, the official poverty line for a family of four is $27,750 per year or less.
+Some individual members of our community live on $13,590 per year or less!